bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The exact required oVirt roles are beyond the scope of this document.

-To verify SSL certificates, the plugin must know the CA certificate of the oVirt enviroment, it can be downloaded from the oVirt/RHV engine start page manually, or by using the following
+To verify SSL certificates, the plugin must know the CA certificate of the oVirt environment, it can be downloaded from the oVirt/RHV engine start page manually, or by using the following
 command: